SDL-Hercules-390/hyperion/readme/README.HDL.md

 That's it.
 That's all you should have to do.

-Again, you MAY use a separate #include header file for your new source member with NON-EXPORTED functions declared within it but any function you need to export to another module must NOT be declared there.
-The function must instead be declared in "hexterns.h" as described above.
+Again, you *may* use a separate #include header file for your new source member with NON-EXPORTED functions declared within it but any function you need to export to another module must **not** be declared there.
+The function must instead be declared in [hexterns.h](/hexterns.h) as described above.